As of October 2020, guidance on protecting those at most risk of the effects of coronavirus (clinically extremely vulnerable) has changed.

 It's understandable that these recent changes might mean that you feel pressure to make a decision about whether you can – or should – leave your home, and you may feel anxious about whether this is safe for you.
 This information will help you to understand the advice in your area.

 - Why is shielding guidance changing?
-What is my risk as a woman with ovarian cancer?
+What's my risk as a woman with ovarian cancer?

-Since March, at a time when the rate of Covid-19 (coronavirus) infection was high and continuing to grow, shielding was recommended for people who were considered extremely vulnerable to the effects of coronavirus.
+Since March, at a time when the rate of Covid-19 (coronavirus) infection was high, shielding was recommended for people who were considered extremely vulnerable to the effects of coronavirus.
 This included women with ovarian cancer who are having chemotherapy or some other targeted cancer treatments, including PARP inhibitors.